 Eugene Illovsky focuses his practice on white collar defense, corporate internal investigations, and corporate compliance.
 He represents major companies, firms, and individuals managing crises and interacting with government investigatory, enforcement, and prosecutorial authorities.
 His experience spans a diverse range of industries, including semiconductor and chemical manufacturers, common carriers, securities and mutual fund firms, pharmaceutical companies, software developers, energy producers, and telecommunications service providers.

-Mr. Illovsky has a wide range of experience in federal and state trial and appellate courts.
-He has had several jury and bench trials and has argued fourteen cases in the U. S. Court of Appeals.
-He has conducted dozens of corporate internal investigations in matters involving securities violations, accounting irregularities, including stock option backdating, intellectual property theft, export controls, and antitrust issues.
+Mr. Illovsky represents clients in both federal and state trial and appellate courts.
+He has had several jury and bench trials and has argued more than a dozen cases before the U. S. Court of Appeals.
+He conducts corporate internal investigations in matters involving securities violations, accounting irregularities, stock option backdating, intellectual property theft, export controls, and antitrust issues.
 He also routinely advises companies on compliance in areas such as antitrust, anti-money laundering, pharmaceutical supply chain and diversion controls, logistics, and export controls.

-Prior to joining the firm, Mr. Illovsky served as an Assistant United States Attorney for the Eastern District of California (Sacramento) from 1992 to 1998 where he investigated and prosecuted a wide array of white-collar crimes, including investment frauds, money laundering, political corruption, intellectual property crimes, and tax evasion.
-For his work as an AUSA on a series of complex insurance fraud prosecutions, he was recognized by Attorney General Janet Reno with the Director’s Award for Superior Performance, and was selected to serve on the DOJ’s Campaign Finance Task Force, which investigated election financing in the 1996 election cycle.
+Prior to joining the firm, Mr. Illovsky served as an Assistant United States Attorney for the Eastern District of California (Sacramento) for six years, where he investigated and prosecuted a wide array of white-collar crimes, including investment frauds, money laundering, political corruption, intellectual property crimes, and tax evasion.
+For his work as an AUSA on a series of complex insurance fraud prosecutions, he was recognized by Attorney General Janet Reno with the Director’s Award for Superior Performance, and was selected to serve on the DOJ’s Campaign Finance Task Force, which investigated election financing of the 1996 election cycle.